How to Access Torzon Safely

 Step 2: Set Up PGP Encryption

 PGP (Pretty Good Privacy) encrypts your messages so only the intended recipient can read them.
 Essential for secure vendor communication.
-See all Torzon marketplace features that use PGP.

 Windows: Kleopatra (GPG4Win)